AChandel500/cebd_1160_project/README.md

 ![Root Mean Square Error (RMSE)](https://github.com/AChandel500/cebd_1160_project/blob/master/figures/embed_method_coeffs.png)

-We can see above that INDUS, NOX and CHAS have zero valued coefficients and were dropped.
+We can see above that regularization yielded a zero-valued coefficient for the AGE feature, which was subsequently dropped for median house value prediction using the embedded method.

 ![Root Mean Square Error (RMSE)](https://github.com/AChandel500/cebd_1160_project/blob/master/figures/whole_corr_plot.png)

 From the figure above, we can see that RM, LSTAT and PTRATIO relate highly with MEDV.

-RM was dropped by validating that the correlation between RM and LSTAT was significant at -0.6138.
+RM was dropped by validating that the correlation between RM and LSTAT was significant at -0.6138 and that RM related to MEDV with a coefficient of 0.7.

 ### Discussion
-Using an appropriate feature selection method can significantly improve model accuracy.

-Further methods could be applied to the dataset and other datasets could be used to obtain greater insight.
+The feature selection methods applied in this assessment affected prediction accuracy significantly in some cases whereas in others the observed impact was negligible or non-existent.

+The filter method produced a signifcant decrease in prediction accuracy relative to both remaining approaches, and did so across all models.

+The embedded method produced RMSE results identical to that of full feature selection (no criteria) for 50% of the models, with a marginal relative increase in accuracy using the KNeighboursRegressor model and marginal relative decreases in accuracy using the GradientBoostingRegressor and SVR models.

+Further assessment using differing datasets would provide greater insight.

 ### References